4. Nongovernmental bodies

 Although it has not yet been addressed by the Vermont Supreme Court, Vermont trial courts have applied a “functional equivalence” test, considering whether a private entity from which records are sought is the “functional equivalent of a public agency” and whether the records sought “are within the scope of that equivalency.”
 See, e.g., Whitaker v.
 Vt.
 Info.
 Tech.
 Leaders, Inc., No. 781-12-15, 2016 Vt.
 Super.
 LEXIS 43, *3-4 (Wash.
 Super.
 Ct.
 Oct.
 27, 2016); Prison Legal News v.
 Corr.
 Corp. of Am., No. 332-5-13, 2014 Vt.
 Super.
 LEXIS 36, *20-21 (Wash.
 Super.
 Ct.
 Jan.
 10, 2014); see also Long v.
 City of Burlington, 2018 VT 103, ¶ 11 (Vt.
 2018) (recognizing that trial courts have applied a functional equivalence test but deciding case on other grounds).
 The predominant factors used to evaluate functional equivalence are: “(1) whether the entity performs a governmental function; (2) the level of government funding; (3) the extent of government involvement or regulation; and (4) whether the entity was created by the government.”
 Whitaker, 2016 Vt.
 Super.
 LEXIS at *3-4 (citations omitted) (finding private nonprofit subject to Public Records Act).
 Applying these factors, at least one Vermont court has held that “the ‘cornerstone’ of the analysis is the first factor—whether and to what extent the entity performs a governmental or public function.”
 Prison Legal News, 2014 Vt.
 Super.
 LEXIS 36 at *20-21 (finding the governmental function factor elevates private contractor to the status of a public agency due to its involvement in the imprisonment of Vermonters).

 The Act’s definition of “public body” includes “organizations, corporations or agencies in the Commonwealth supported wholly or principally by public funds.”
 Va.
 Code Ann. § 2.2-3701.
 Whether an entity is supported “principally” by public funds is a question of fact.
 Wigand v.
 Wilkes, 65 Va.
 Cir.
 437, 438 (Norfolk Cir.
 Ct.
 2004).
-Non-governmental organizations, corporations and agencies that are not supported principally by public funds are not "public bodies" under the Act, and, thus are not subject to its disclosure requirements.
+Non-governmental organizations, corporations and agencies that are not supported principally by public funds are not "public bodies" under the Act and are not subject to its disclosure requirements.
 1995 Va.
 Op.
 Atty Gen. 4 (January 9, 1995) (The General Assembly did not intend for the Act to apply to a private corporation receiving public funds to pay for property, goods, or services it provides, when that corporation is not supported wholly or principally by public funds.).
 The presence of a government official on the governing body of an entity does not make the entity a public body.
 A non-governmental body may fall within the definition of “public body” if it is performing a delegated function of a public body.
 See Va.
 Code Ann. § 2.2-3701.

 The Freedom of Information Act applies to "any other body . . . which is primarily funded by [a] state or local authority."
 In syllabus point one of Blower v.
 Educational Broadcasting Authority, the West Virginia Supreme Court adopted a five-part test to identify whether a given entity qualifies as a state agency: